Skydoes10/restapi-users/README.md

     npm run dev
     ```

-2. The server will be available at http://localhost:(Specified Port).
+2. The server will be available at http://localhost:PORT.
 You can send HTTP requests to the API using tools like cURL, Postman, etc.

 ## Endpoints